-Intracellular signaling is an integral means by which cells can finely regulate and maintain their function in response to stimuli in their environment, and hence are a prime target for drug design.
-To complement our breadth of Computational and Medicinal Chemistry expertise, in the targeting of receptors for the development of novel therapeutics, our bioscience team have developed a variety of binding, signaling, and functional assays to evaluate receptor affinity and Mechanism of Action (MOA) of the ligand of interest.
+Intracellular signalling is an integral means by which cells can finely regulate and maintain their function in response to stimuli in their environment, and hence are a prime target for drug design.
+To complement our breadth of Computational and Medicinal Chemistry expertise, in the targeting of receptors for the development of novel therapeutics, our bioscience team have developed a variety of binding, signalling, and functional assays to evaluate receptor affinity and Mechanism of Action (MOA) of the ligand of interest.

-A large proportion of signaling cascades begin where ligands interact at the cell surface with membrane-associated receptors, which include ion channels, G-Protein Coupled Receptors (GPCRs) and tyrosine kinase receptors.
+A large proportion of signalling cascades begin where ligands interact at the cell surface with membrane-associated receptors, which include ion channels, G Protein-Coupled Receptors (GPCRs) and Receptors Tyrosine Kinase (RTKs).
 The transduction and amplification of these signals through a plethora of complex pathways leads to control of signal mediators such as enzymes, cofactors, and transcription factors that in turn modulate essential downstream cellular functions.
-Sygnature’s bioscientists have experience in performing a number of assays using a variety of highly sensitive technology platforms to quantify intracellular messengers such as, intracellular Ca2+ mobilization, inositol monophosphate (IP1), and cyclic AMP (cAMP), as well as phosphoproteins.
-Our intracellular signaling assays, in addition to tailor-made assays measuring Phosphoprotein and Cytokine Levels, are able to provide a full profile assessment of a drug candidate’s influence on cellular signaling pathways.
+Sygnature’s bioscientists have experience in performing a number of assays using a variety of highly sensitive technology platforms to quantify intracellular messengers such as, intracellular Ca2+ mobilisation, inositol monophosphate (IP1), and cyclic AMP (cAMP), as well as phosphoproteins.
+Our intracellular signalling assays, in addition to tailor-made assays measuring Phosphoprotein and Cytokine Levels, are able to provide a full profile assessment of a drug candidate’s influence on cellular signalling pathways.
 This is prosecuted using techniques including and not limited to High content image , Western Blotting and Luminex etc.

 Example data showing the pharmacology of three test H1 Receptor antagonist (Mepyramine) concentrations within H1 receptor-expressing HeLa cells in comparison to a histamine agonist control.
 Data are expressed as % increase in calcium ions (Ca2+).